Where, and How, You Can Get an Original Birth Certificate (Assuming You Can Get One at All)

 Compromised

 Compromised means that a state may in some cases provide a copy of the original birth certificate without requiring a court order.
-States may require numerous conditions or restrictions, including date of adoption, consent of a birth parent, redaction of information on the OBC, or the use of a search registry for obtaining an OBC.
+States may require numerous conditions or restrictions, including date of adoption, redaction of information on the OBC, or the use of a search registry for obtaining an OBC.
 Compromised may also include states where a required fee greatly exceeds the fee normally paid to obtain a government vital record.

 Extreme Fees